praveek/launch.en/help/getting-started/general-launch-configuration-and-settings/add-data-elements-and-rules.md

 Data elements are Launch’s version of a data layer.
 They can store values from your own data layer object, cookies, local storage objects, query string parameters, page elements, meta tags, and so on.

-**Note:** Data element capabilities can be extended with Extensions.
+>[!NOTE]  Data element capabilities can be extended with Extensions.
 For example, the ContextHub extension allows you to add data elements using features of the extension.

 This exercise shows how to create a data element for Page Name, which will be used later in the Target and Analytics implementations.